Evidence for spontaneous arrangement of two-way flow in water bridge via particle image velocimetry

 Why can WB hover in space?
 Fuchs \cite{WB} first ascribed this gravity-defying phenomenon to electrostatic charges on the water surface due to the high electric field and high dielectric constant of pure water.
 In 2009 Widom {\it et al.}\cite{widom} provided a detailed calculation of the WB tension in terms of the Maxwell pressure tensor in a dielectric fluid medium.
 In contrast, Gerald Pollack \cite{pollack} speculated that the bridge is made up of a hydronium lattice or Exclusion Zone water.
+By taking into account the charged nature of WB, Morawetz \cite{regive} has offered a theory to calculate not only the static and dynamic stability conditions, but also details such as the creeping height, the bridge radius and length, as well as the shape of WB.
 Meanwhile, Skinner {\it et al.} \cite{Xray} proved in 2012 that there is no ordered structure in WB by high-energy x-ray diffraction experiments.
-They echoed the view by Aerov \cite{aerov} that the force supporting WB is the surface tension of water, while the role of electric field $\mathbf{E}$ is to avoid WB from breaking into separate drops.
+They echoed the view by Aerov \cite{aerov} that the force supporting WB is the surface tension of water, while the role of electric field $\vec{E}$ is to avoid WB from breaking into separate drops.
 We are doubtful of such a proposal because WB of length 3.86 mm can be achieved at $V=3000$ V. This is about four times longer than the maximum length of water column that can be sustained by the surface tension at $V=0$.
 However, an electric field of $E=10^6$ V/m can only increase the surface tension coefficient by $6\%$ \cite{surfacetension} that may be far too weak to support WB.

-Let's save the debate on the origin of WB for later and first concentrate on exploring the possibility that a more macroscropic and yet ordered structure than the debunked crystalline one may exist.
-Conventional wisdom has it that, since the radius of H$^+$ ions is much smaller than that of OH$^-$, the front of cone jet from the anode beaker is crammed with more ions and thus enjoy a stronger propulsion.
-By using a high-speed camera, we observe that, as soon as this cone jet \cite{cone1,cone2} succeeds at landing at the cathode beaker as in Fig. 1(a), a surge of counter flow is observed in Fig. 1(b,c) to climb from the latter and advance on the surface of this newly-built connection.
+Let's save the debate on the origin of WB for later discussions and first concentrate on exploring the possibility that a more macroscopic and yet ordered structure than the debunked crystalline one may exist.
+We believe the fact that the radius of H$^+$ ions is much smaller than that of OH$^-$ renders the front edge of cone jet from the positive beaker being crammed with more ions and thus enjoying a stronger propulsion.
+By using a high-speed camera, we observe that, as soon as this cone jet \cite{cone1,cone2} succeeds at landing at the negative beaker as in Fig. 1(a), a surge of counter flow is observed in Fig. 1(b,c) to climb from the latter and advance on the surface of this newly-built connection.
 This stacking process continues until the cross section of WB stabilizes in Fig. 1(d).